fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 The Inquisitor challenges.

-The Curator determines what should become part of the Realm's lasting knowledge.
+The Curator determines what should become part of the World's lasting knowledge.

+---

 ## Philosophy